velopack/velopack/docfx/docs/updating/hooks.md

 If you wish to handle these yourself, an SDK doesn't exist for your language, or you just want to learn more about it, read on.

 ## Command line hooks
-At various stages of the install/update/uninstall process, Velopack will execute your main executable with certain cli arguments and expect your app to exit as quickly as possible.
+At various stages of the install/update/uninstall process, Velopack will execute your main executable (the one specified when packaging with `--mainExe {exeName}`) with certain cli arguments and expect your app to exit as quickly as possible.

 - `--veloapp-install {version}` Occurs after the program has been extracted, but before the install has finished.
 App must handle and exit within 30 seconds.
 - `--veloapp-obsolete {version}` Runs on the old version of the app, before an update is applied.
 App must handle and exit within 15 seconds.